run-ai/docs/docs/Administrator/Cluster-Setup/Run-AI-GPU-Cluster-Prerequisites.md

 ## User requirements

 __Usage of containers and images:__ The individual researcher's work is based on container images.
-Containers allow IT to create standard software environments based on mix and match of various cutting-edge software
+Containers allow IT to create standard software environments based on mix and match of various cutting-edge software.

 ## Fractional GPU Requirements